 Can I hunt all year round in Namibia?

 It is not allowed to hunt all the year around.
-The hunting season normally begins on February 1st and ends on October 31st.
+The hunting season begins on March 1st and ends on October 31st.
 From November until the end of February we do not hunt.

 What should I bring along?

 Light binoculars (e.g. 10x32), knife, torch, headgear, sunglasses, sun and lip screen, ankle-high light footwear and for the cooler morning and evening times of the winter months (May until September), warm clothing and gloves.

 No, you will not need a hunting licence from your own country for your hunt in Namibia.
 But it is important to give our professional hunters some information about your level of experience when you book.
 If you have little experience we will gradually familiarize you with the hunt.
 You will learn to handle hunting weapons and shoot safely, moving through bush and accosting wild life.
 It is worthwhile remembering that one needs at least one week (6 hunting days) before one can truly hunt and be entrusted to do so safely.

 Are there restrictions on the number of trophies?

 Yes, according to Namibian hunting law there can only be two trophies per species.

 EU pressure has resulted in the adoption of a new law in 2002 on the import of foreign hunting trophies.
 The Namibian Nature Conservation Board has authorised a number of taxidermists and transport companies to prepare trophies for shipping abroad.
 Self-shipping of your trophies immediately after the hunt is possible, however, no complete export papers will be provided (i.e. no exemption from VAT) and legal imports into the European Union are not possible.